Living Christmas Tree Tips

 Living Christmas Tree Tips For Preparing the Yard

-If you plan to plant the tree in your garden after the holidays, find out how tall and wide that species grows.
-Unless it's a dwarf species, you probably are not going to want to put it against your house.
+f you plan to plant the tree in your garden after the holidays, find out how tall and wide that species grows.
+Unless it's a dwarf species, you probably won't want to put it against your house.

-Find a place where it won't block views or cause icy spots on sidewalks.
-You're going to have to live with your decision for a long time.
+Find a place where it will not block views or cause icy spots on sidewalks.
+You'll have to live with your decision for a long time.

 One common error is planting trees too deep.
 Dig the hole only as deep as the root ball but three to four times as wide.